Priyanka488/Js-apps/3 - Forkify/README.md

 - Search over 10,000 food items and get their recipes.
 - Add, Delete and Update the ingredients to your shopping list.
-- Mark your favorite recipes.
+- Mark your favorite recipes and access them anytime.
 - Adjust the ingredients based on the servings.

 ## What I learnt -